Tune applications and databases for performance in Azure SQL Database and Azure SQL Managed Instance

 - Tune the database by changing indexes and queries to more efficiently work with data.

 This article assumes that you have already worked through the Azure SQL Database database advisor recommendations and the Azure SQL Database auto-tuning recommendations, if applicable.
 It also assumes that you have reviewed the overview of monitoring and tuning and its related articles related to troubleshooting performance issues.
-Additionally, this article assumes that you do not have a CPU resources, running-related performance issue that can be resolved by increasing the compute size or service tier to provide more resources to your database.
+Additionally, this article assumes that you do not have a performance issue related to CPU resource utilization that can be resolved by increasing the compute size or service tier to provide more resources to your database.

 Tune your application